-Where not exempt, Dwelling houses and Dual occupancies are Accepted (no Development Permit required) subject to the driveway to the development meeting the following requirements:
+Where not exempt, Dwelling houses and Dual occupancies are Accepted (subject to requirements) provided that the development meet the following requirements:

-- a minimum vertical clearance of 4.8 metres; and - a minimum formed width of 3.5 metres. - A driveway does not exceed a length of 60 metres from a constructed road; or - Where a driveway from a constructed road is longer than 60 metres, it is designed to accommodate turning bays for firefighting appliance vehicles in accordance with Queensland Fire and Emergency Services, Fire Hydrant and vehicle access guidelines for residential, commercial and industrial lots (2019).
+- a minimum vertical clearance of 4.8 metres; and - · a minimum formed width of 3.5 metres; and - A driveway does not exceed a length of 60 metres from a constructed road; or where a driveway from a constructed road is longer than 60 metres, it is designed to accommodate turning bays for firefighting appliance vehicles in accordance with Queensland Fire and Emergency Services, Fire Hydrant and vehicle access guidelines for residential, commercial and industrial lots (2019).

 If the driveway to the dwelling cannot comply with these requirements in the Bushfire Hazard Overlay Code, an application is required to be submitted to Council for assessment.
 The application must demonstrate for example, that the premises is provided with vehicular access to enable safe evacuation for occupants and easy access by fire-fighting appliances.
-In this example, the application is limited to the Acceptable Outcomes within the Code that the proposed development does not meet.